alamkanak/Android-Week-View/README.md

 Android Week View
 =================

-**Android Week View** is a android library that displays a calendar (week view or day view) within the app.
+**Android Week View** is an android library that displays a calendar (week view or day view) within the app.
 It supports custom styling.

 ![](images/screen-shot.png)